 Customer feedback showed that Kai’s Clan/KaiBot would be the first coding cards in the US that are available in Braille for visually impaired students.

-Quantitative or qualitative insights that validate impact for children with learning impairments.
+Quantitative or qualitative insights: Validate impact for children with learning impairments.